connervieira/Assassin/CONFIGURATION.md

         - `direction` determines whether or not the current heading will be displayed as a cardinal direction, such as 'N', 'SW', or 'E'.
     - `satellites` can be toggled on and off, and shows how many GPS satellites are connected.
     - `planes` can be toggled on and off, and shows many many aircraft are being detected.
 This is dependent on the ADS-B alerts system and requires `adsb_alerts` to be enabled.
     - `bluetooth` can be toggled on and off, and shows many many total Bluetooth devices are being detected.
-This is dependent on the Bluetooth alerts system and requires `bluetooth_monitoring` to be enabled.
+This is dependent on the Bluetooth alerts system and requires `bluetooth_scanning` to be enabled.
 - `shape_alerts`
     - This setting allows the user to turn on and off Assassin's "shape alerts", which are large ASCII shapes displayed when important events occur.
     - Shape alerts take up a lot of space on screen, but make it easy for the driver to understand a situation simply using their peripheral vision.